 - What specializations are available?

-- Does the program focus on theory and original research, or does it stress the practical application of knowledge and skills?
+- Does the program focus on theory and research, or stress the practical application of knowledge and skills?

 - Is the curriculum structured or flexible?